jasonincanada/kattis/notes/Target Practice.md

 ## Incorrect

-The algorithm is not correct, I found a successful test case that the code nonetheless reports as a failure.
+The initial attempt at this algorithm was not correct, I found a successful test case that the code nonetheless reports as a failure.
 It's surprising that it got past the kattis tests; there are 26 of them for this challenge, and usually the tests are pretty thoroughly thought out to catch corner cases.
 This isn't even a complicated test case, here's it is:

 ![[targetpractice-test-fail.png]]